 If your deployment includes NAS devices that support the vStorage APIs for Array Integration (VAAI), you can enable the View Composer Array Integration (VCAI) feature on View Composer linked-clone desktop pools.
 This feature uses native NFS snapshot technology to clone virtual machines.

 In Horizon 7.0, instant clones do not support VAAI.

 With this technology, the NFS disk array clones the virtual machine files without having the ESXi host read and write the data.
 This operation might reduce the time and network load when virtual machines are cloned.

 Apply these guidelines for using native NFS snapshot technology:

-You can use this feature only if you configure desktop pools on datastores that reside on NAS devices that support native cloning operations through VAAI.
+You can use this feature only if you configure desktop pools or automated farms on datastores that reside on NAS devices that support native cloning operations through VAAI.